TIMS Resources

 FEES Training and Competency

-Are you interested in becoming FEES competent?
+Interested in becoming FEES competent?

-Prior to beginning the journey of FEES competency, it is important to note that there are currently no agreed upon FEES competency requirements in the United States or internationally.
 To help make the process of FEES competency and training easier to understand, our team has created this page with resources and tools to provide you with current guidelines and information.

 FEES Training and Competency Resources